Signal-K/manuscript/07 Development/Sprints/UI Cleanup sprint.md

 So I think we should add this toolbar/ribbon as a priority.
 Let's make it responsive

 # Components to update
-* Travel format - animation, show destination & distance
+* ~~Travel format - animation, show destination & distance~~
 * Create a crafting grid/dedicated crafting component that will take the resources in the inventory and the structure to be crafted
 * See full list at [[First Mission Group - SGV2-40 Retrospective]]
 * Create unified feeds for all citizen science modules & update

+I think the first thing to do is to try to achieve "layout parity" between `missions/one` & `missions/two` , so that there's a level of consistency across the different mission groups.

 # Missions to update
 ## Mission 2